A7medAbdien/TwitterPro/README.md

 # My process will be

-1. request access to Twitter api - 3/26
+1. request access to Twitter api - 3/26 👍
-2. set backend and frontend services - 3/27
+2. set backend and frontend services - 3/27 👍
-3. start using Twitter api - as soon the Twitter give the access
+3. start using Twitter api - 3/28 👍
 4. building the frontend, dashboard
 5. set a database